 The CEU

-As a collection of city-states instead of a unified nation, ethnicities vary more than they do elsewhere.
-Nonetheless, most people speak Seishunese.
+As a collection of city-states instead of a unified nation, nationality originating within The CEU or its surrounding areas tends to vary a bit more than elsewhere.

-Thanks to living on Seishun's eastern coast, Semdralians tend to be a diverse group who've had plenty of exposure to foreigners.
-They tend to value hierarchy a bit more than
+Semdralian - Thanks to living on Seishun's eastern coast, the people of Semdrali a diverse group who've had plenty of exposure to foreigners.
+They tend to value hierarchy a bit more than Venlarans, but are less concerned with material wealth than the Esalonians.

-Having grown up in Verdant Valley, Venlarans tend to be respectful of nature and are used to living off the land.
+Venlaran - Having grown up in Venlara, Venlarans tend to be respectful of nature and are used to living off the land.
+They care little for titles or material wealth, instead placing value on one's relationship with nature.

-What it means to be an Esalonian varies a lot on whether or not a person has a Citizen's Mark.
+Esalonian - A person from Esalona.
 Those with a mark tend to live cushy lives with a lot of support from Esalona's government, which often leaves them unfamiliar with the common person's plights.
-Those without a mark tend to be hardier and more independent, believing that they must solve their own problems.
+Those without a mark tend to be hardier and more independent, believing that they must solve their own problems since those in power rarely step in to help.

-Hailing from the independent city-state of Darjal, Darjans are mostly human descendents from the Darja clan.
+Darjan - Hailing from the independent city-state of Darjal, Darjans are mostly-human descendents from the Darja clan.
 They have long been free spirits who found said freedom on the sea, which is why so many of them are sailors, pirates, or seafaring adventurers.

 Kalshan